-Also in Fall 2010, W.A.G.E. initiated a certification program that publicly recognizes nonprofit arts organizations that voluntarily follow a best practices model and demonstrate a history of, and commitment to, paying artist fees that meet a minimum payment standard.
-The first certification took place at the New Museum in New York via an invitation from curator Lauren Cornell to participate in the group exhibition Free.
-W.A.G.E.'s contribution as an activist group and not an artist collective was to successfully negotiate artist fees for all participating artists, qualifying the New Museum for Exhibition Certification.
-But because W.A.G.E. believes that the goal of establishing permanent payment standards implies a long-term commitment on the part of an organization, the development of W.A.G.E.
+Also in Fall 2010, W.A.G.E. took the first step toward developing a certification program via an invitation from curator Lauren Cornell to participate in the group exhibition Free at the New Museum.
+W.A.G.E.'s contribution as an activist group and not an artist collective was to successfully negotiate fees for all participating artists, officially "certifying" the exhibition.
+This became the template for a program that would publicly recognize those nonprofit arts organizations that voluntarily follow a best practices model and demonstrate a history of, and commitment to, paying artist fees meeting minimum payment standards.
+Because W.A.G.E. believes that the goal of establishing permanent payment standards implies a long term commitment on the part of an organization, the development of W.A.G.E.
 Certification was to be limited to organizations and would not apply to single exhibitions.

 W.A.G.E. received its 501c3 non-profit status in 2011, and after 3 years of consciousness-raising and aggregating data from the field, we chose to focus exclusively on establishing W.A.G.E.
 Certification and on consolidating our own resources in order to support the kind of sustained, internal work necessary to achieving policy change.
 W.A.G.E. elected an interim board of directors and began to shift away from a horizontal, non-hierarchical, consensus-based configuration into a more compact institutional structure.